-pinkomelet/ShutterstockMost of the world’s almonds come from California, and interestingly, the nuts hail from the peach family.
-They’ve been around since Biblical times and have been touted as a health food for nearly as long.
+Most of the world’s almonds come from California, and interestingly, they hail from the peach family.
+They’ve been around since Biblical times and have been touted as one of the healthiest nuts (and foods in general) for nearly as long.
 And with good reason.
 The Journal of Nutrition published research showing reduction in body weight, abdominal fat, and blood pressure in obese individuals after eating 15 percent of their calories from almonds for 12 weeks.
 Almonds may improve memory, too, as shown in a 2016 study from Pakistan.
-Published in Brain Research Bulletin.
-Metabolic Syndrome and Related Disorders, the study showed better glucose control, improved levels of triglycerides and cholesterol, and reduced waist size in adults with diabetes eating almonds for just three weeks.
-Almonds are great sources of vitamin E, calcium, magnesium, and folate, making them one of the best nuts to eat.
-Almonds are popular for snacking, and are also used in almond butter, almond flour, and almond milk.
-Here are some additional benefits of almond milk.
+Additionally, a 2017 study done in India showed better glucose control, improved levels of triglycerides and cholesterol, and reduced waist size in adults with diabetes eating almonds for just three weeks.
+Almonds are also great sources of vitamin E, calcium, magnesium, and folate.
+Snack on them as is, or get their benefits though almond butter, almond flour, and almond milk.